Omniverse-Web3-Labs/Introduction/docs/Auto-Deployment.md

 # Auto-Deployment

 From this tutorial, you can learn how to deploy an Omniverse token and launch the synchronizer.

+Here is an [deployment video](https://omniversedlt.s3.amazonaws.com/auto-deploy-tutorial/Auto-Deployment.mp4) to show how to deploy your own `O-DLT` on different chains automatically.

 - [Prerequisites](#prerequisites)
 - [Launch local chains with Docker](#install-and-start-the-parachains-and-evm-chain-locally-for-o-dlt-token)